emmanueljs1/nbe/NbE.lagda.md

 that a term `𝓊` is definitionally equal to the liftable neutral `𝓊̂` lifted to the context `Γ`.

-The logical relation `Γ ⊢ t : T Ⓡ a` will be defined inductively on types.
-At type `𝟙`, the relation is defined as:

-      Γ ⊢ t : 𝟙 Ⓡ 𝓋̂ ⇔ ∀ Γ′ ≤ Γ. Γ′ ⊢ t = 𝓋̂(Γ′) : 𝟙

-In other words, `t` is logically related to a semantic object `𝓋̂ ∈ ⊤̂` if and only the term is definitionally equal to `𝓋̂` when lifted to any context `Γ′` that is an extension of `Γ`.

-For this condition, we also need to define a relation lifting definitional equality to the unit type with embedded liftable neutrals, as was done with `_==^_`.
+We also need to define a relation lifting definitional equality to the unit type with embedded liftable neutrals.
+If the expression is unit, then this is just regular definitional equality, and otherwise we reuse definitional equality for liftable neutrals.

 ```agda
 _==⊤̂_ : ∀ {Γ : Ctx} → Γ ⊢ 𝟙 → ⟦ 𝟙 ⟧ → Set